 Brendan now competes for NYAC with a marathon personal best of 2:15:30.
-“I love racing with NYAC becuase it allows me to compete as part of a true team, even as a post collegiate athlete” He finished 20th at the 2016 US Olympic Trials for the Marathon and notes the experience as one of his best.
+“I love racing with NYAC because it allows me to compete as part of a true team, even as a post-collegiate athlete” He finished 20th at the 2016 US Olympic Trials for the Marathon and notes the experience as one of his best.
 “My former teammate Ethan Shaw and I started in nearly last for the first half before moving up together the entire second half.
 We finished way ahead of where anybody ever could have predicted we would.
 I had family and friends from every part of my life all over the course, cheering me on through the heat and sun.
 It was one of the most painful, but also most fun experiences of my life.”

-Brendan draws a lot of his motivation from him Mom.
+Brendan draws a lot of his motivation from his, Mom.
 “She taught me resilience and optimism, even is tough situations, and the ability to laugh and learn from failure.
 She’s also a beast and started running when she was 68 years old and rehabbed her knee with squats!”

 - Hometown: Long Island, NY

-- College: Columbia University undergraduate degree | Stony Brook University DPT
+- College: Columbia University Undergraduate Degree | Stony Brook University DPT

 - My team: New York Mets